wp-plugins/fotoexpose/readme.txt

 3. Place this text in the body [fotoexpose][/fotoexpose]
 4. Insert images between the tags

 The thumbnails will be the size set in Wordpress Settings>Media.
 I recommend they are not taller than 96px.
 Although it is totally up to you.
 If you want a custom thumbnail size you must change this setting before uploading the images.
 You can change it back after uploading.
 FotoExposé uses the Wordpress Setting>Media \"Large Size\" for the large images.
-If you have images already upload you can use a thumbnail regeneration plugin.

 To remove gallery, simply delete the tags and images